WalterPHD/Ai-Data/README.md

 - Linear regression
 - Logistic Regression
 - SVM
----

-## ⏳ In Progress / To Do

 - Clustering
 - Decision tree
 - Esemble
+---

+## ⏳ In Progress / To Do

+- Neural Networks

 ---

 Feel free to explore the notebooks and scripts as I progress through the course.